Traffic count

-A traffic count is a count of vehicular or pedestrian traffic, which is conducted along a particular road, path, or intersection.
+A traffic count is a count of vehicular or pedestrian traffic, which is conducted along a street or road or at an intersection.
 A traffic count is commonly undertaken either automatically (with the installation of a temporary or permanent electronic traffic recording device), or manually by observers who visually count and record traffic on a hand-held electronic device or tally sheet.
-Traffic counts can be used by local councils to identify which routes are used most, and to either improve that road or provide an alternative if there is an excessive amount of traffic.
-Also, some geography fieldwork involves a traffic count.
-Traffic counts provide the source data used to calculate the Annual Average Daily Traffic (AADT), which is the common indicator used to represent traffic volume.
-Traffic counts are useful for comparing two or more roads, and can also be used alongside other methods to find out where the central business district (CBD) of a settlement is located.
-Traffic counts that include speeds are used in speed limit enforcement efforts, highlighting peak speeding periods to optimise speed camera use and educational efforts.
+A count conducted at an intersection is called a turning movement count and separately records the different movements of people and vehicles through the intersection.
+Traffic counts are used by governments for many purposes such as providing warrants for specific infrastructure changes, prioritizing maintenance work, and as inputs to traffic demand models or other planning exercises.
+Traffic counts provide the source data used to calculate the Annual Average Daily Traffic (AADT), a common indicator used to represent traffic volume.
+Traffic counts that include speeds are used in speed limit enforcement efforts, highlighting peak speeding periods to optimise speed-camera use and educational efforts.